venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

-hardware-assisted opengl acceleration which in turn needs opengl support enabled if `-display xxx,gl=on` is enabled in the qemu display (sdl/gtk) gpu data will be stored in main memory instead. **This option is the best for linux or mac modern system and moder platform desktop emulation**
+hardware-assisted opengl acceleration which in turn needs opengl support enabled if `-display xxx,gl=on` is enabled in the qemu display (sdl/gtk) gpu data will be stored in main memory instead. **This option is the best for linux or mac modern system and modern platform desktop emulation** but will require of KVM on host machine.

 #### Audio and Network device recommendations

 For audio in order of best compatibilty to most improvement:

-1. `-device AC97` is enought for older or newer devices, it comes with the mic and output at the same time, all the inputs and ouputs are auto mapped to the backend and provided without , this is the **best option for emulation of 32 or 64 bits of ARM or X86 based computers**
+1. `-device AC97` is enough for older or newer devices, it comes with the mic and output at the same time, all the inputs and outputs are auto mapped to the backend and provided without , this is the **best option for emulation of 32 or 64 bits of ARM or X86 based computers**
 2. `-device intel-hda -device hda-duplex` the High definition audio,